 Face Detection

 The system first identifies that a face is present in an image.
-This might seem simple to humans, but computers need sophisticated algorithms to distinguish faces from other objects.
+Computers need sophisticated algorithms to distinguish faces from other objects.

 Face Analysis

-Once a face is detected, the system analyzes its features, measuring key points like distance between eyes, nose width, jawline shape, and many other variables.
+Once a face is detected, the system analyzes its features, measuring key points like distance between eyes, nose width, and jawline shape.

 Feature Conversion